 The opinions expressed during the educational activity are those of the faculty and do not necessarily represent the views of NACE.
 The information is presented for the purpose of advancing the attendees' professional development.

-The National Association for Continuing Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The National Association for Continuing Education is accredited by the ACCME to provide continuing medical education for physicians.

-The National Association for Continuing Education is approved as a provider of nurse practitioner continuing education by the American Association of Nurse Practitioners.
+National Association for Continuing Education is approved as a provider of nurse practitioner continuing education by the American Academy of Nurse Practitioners.
 AANP Provider Number 121222.
-This program has been approved for 0.5 contact hours of continuing education (which includes 0.25 hrs of pharmacology).
+This program has been approved for 1.0 contact hour of continuing education (which includes 0.25 hours of pharmacology).

 TO OBTAIN CME CREDITS:

 - Read the learning objectives and faculty disclosures.